oracle-livelabs/oci/apps-cloud-adventure-cio/05-integration/integration.md

 ## Introduction

 As you have seen in the previous Cloud Adventures, Oracle delivers a fine grained security model which allows companies to enforce tight controls over who has access to both application features and data.
-While these controls provide adminstrators with powerful tools, good corporate governance requires that application auditing is used to back up the security controls you implement.
+While these controls provide administrators with powerful tools, good corporate governance requires that application auditing is used to back up the security controls you implement.

 For this Cloud Adventure, we have already used audit profiles to enable auditing on select fields in the applications.
 You will begin the adventure by accessing the native application screens to update a supplier address.
 Each participant is assigned a supplier based on your login ID.